 Pupil Premium Grant

 Pupil Premium Grant for learners accessing all their education through our provision is claimed at the existing rate of £955 per learner/£2350 for CiC.
 The Pupil Premium during 2022/23 has been used to buy in some additional maths and English specialists to support learners 1:1/in small groups to enhance their GCSE capabilities, enrichment activities to support SEMH and behaviour, access to an educational psychologist, resources to enhance and support learning, and technology (although this list is not exhaustive).

 If a learner has an EHCP and is accessing all their provision through the College, the College will invoice for the top up element of the plan, these funds are designated to ensure that the education provider can offer the right level of support to fulfil the requirements of the plan.
 A learner with an EHCP will not be able to commence on the programme until the information pertaining to the top up element, along with a copy of the EHCP to ensure needs can be met has been received and agreed.

 The final additional cost is for PPE (personal protective equipment) in subjects such as Construction & Engineering – the College will continue to subsidise this with the contribution remaining at £50 per learner.
-As we re-vamp our Hair & Beauty Salon we will no longer have the requirement to purchase individual kits for learners, therefore the current fee in 22/23 of £75 will no longer be applicable in the new academic year.

 There are a number of common documents that are shared with schools and local authorities as part of their quality checks and general information gathering, these are located on this page.